Tax Loss Harvesting+ Methodology

-- Zero cash drag at all times.
-With fractional shares and seamless handling of all inflows during wash sale windows, every dollar is invested at the desired allocation risk level.
+- Zero cash drag.
+With fractional shares and seamless handling of all inflows during wash sale windows, every dollar of your ETF portfolio is invested..

 - Tax loss preservation logic extended to user-realized losses, not just harvested losses, automatically protecting both from the wash sale rule.
 In short, user withdrawals always sell any losses first.

 - No disallowed losses through overlap with a Betterment IRA/401(k).
 We use a tertiary ticker system to eliminate the possibility of permanently disallowed losses triggered by subsequent IRA/401(k) activity.² This makes TLH+ ideal for those who invest in both taxable and tax-advantaged accounts.

 - Harvests also take the opportunity to rebalance across all asset classes, rather than re-invest solely within the same asset class.
 This further reduces the need to rebalance during volatile stretches, which means fewer realized gains, and higher tax alpha.

 Through these innovations, TLH+ creates significant value over manually-serviced or less sophisticated algorithmic implementations.
 TLH+ is accessible to investors —fully automated, effective, and at no additional cost.